 Area C highlights young adults, born after the 1950s, from 1995 onwards.
-The UK-rWE column shows that from the mid 1990s UK young adult mortality risk changed from lower (blue) to higher (red) than rWE, meaning a comparative advantage which had existed for nearly two generations was lost in recent years.
+The UK-rWE column shows that from the mid-1990s UK young adult mortality risk changed from lower (blue) to higher (red) than rWE, meaning a comparative advantage which had existed for nearly two generations was lost in recent years.
 Relative risk increased similarly for UK-rWE males and females, but slightly earlier and more severely in Scot-rWE, especially for males.
-Of particular concern are males aged between 30 and 40 years from 2005 onwards, marked as C* in figure YYY, which appears as a distinctly dark red section in the figure, especially for males in the Scot-rUK and Scot-rWE, suggesting this recent deterioration is both UK-wide but particularly acute in Scotland.
+Of particular concern are males aged between 30 and 40 years from 2005 onwards, marked as C* in figure YYY, which appears as a distinctly dark red section in the figure, especially for males in the Scot-rUK and Scot-rWE, suggesting this recent deterioration is UK-wide but particularly acute in Scotland.

-Synthetic cohort simulations
+Synthetic population simulations

 Mortality rates in Scotland were higher at all ages than in the rest of the UK in the 1950s, with the excess larger with increasing age.
 However, over the subsequent decades, the excess mortality rates among those aged under 10 years reduced rapidly and consistently such that by the 1980s the rates were lower in Scotland.
 For those aged <20 years the excess deaths declined to a low of 2.2 per 100,000 per year in the 1980s before subsequently increasing.
 A similar pattern was also seen for those aged <60 years where the excess declined from 1950 to 1980 before subsequently increasing again.
 When adults aged >60 years were included, there was decline in excess mortality in Scotland until the 1970s before it increased.
 Each Scottish birth cohort had higher mortality than the rest of the UK throughout their life course, although earlier birth cohorts had consistently greater excesses than the later cohorts.

 Compared to the rest of Western Europe, the UK had lower mortality rates at all but the oldest ages in the 1950s, with substantially lower rates particularly evident amongst those aged <70 years.
 This relative advantage decreased over time, and decreased first at younger ages and then sequentially with increasingly older groups.
 The pattern is confirmed by the birth cohort analysis which shows that each cohort born from the 1940s onwards had a decreasingly small relative advantage over their life course.
 The exceptions to this pattern was a substantial excess mortality in the UK amongst those aged 70-80 years in the 1980s and a smaller relative advantage for the 1930s birth cohort in the UK than subsequent cohorts.
 The comparison between Scotland and the rest of Western Europe has some similarities to that of the UK.
-However, the relative advantages are generally lower, and disadvantages higher, throughout; the mortality rates for the birth cohort from the 1930s carries a particularly high risk throughout the life course in Scotland (in stark contrast to the rest of the UK) and the 1940s birth cohort is only a little better; and mortality rates amongst those aged >40 years are consistently higher throughout the time series in Scotland.
+However, the relative advantages are generally lower, and disadvantages higher, throughout.
+The mortality rates for the Scottish birth cohort from the 1930s carries a particularly high risk throughout the life course in Scotland (in stark contrast to the rest of the UK) and the 1940s birth cohort is only a little better; and mortality rates amongst those aged >40 years are consistently higher throughout the time series in Scotland.
 The birth cohort in Scotland born in the 1950s enjoys relatively lower mortality rates through the life course compared to both the UK and the rest of Western Europe.

+CLPs comparing Scotland against different European regions, rather than just Western Europe, shown in Webappendix XXX, suggests important trends towards reduced older age mortality risks in Southern Europe, and troubling trends towards higher mortality risks, especially for males, in Eastern Europe.

 Discussion

-Key results: lagging, leading and following?
+Main results